iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 32

-- Take out the single 2.3 mm Phillips #000 screw holding the battery connector onto the logic board.
+- Gently remove that single 2.3 mm Phillips #000 screw holding the battery connector to the logic board.

-- Gently slide the battery blocker under the logic board’s battery connector at about a 35-degree angle.
+- Carefully slide the battery blocker underneath the logic board's battery connector at a smooth 35-degree angle.

 Tools Used